Mattytomo365/Database-Management-System/README.md

 ---

+## What I've Learned

+All stages of this project's development have posed problems which I've had to overcome, and therefore learned from.
+The importance of thorough planning

+---

 ## Note

 This application was developed and deployed for internal use for HARTS (NHS, Liverpool), but if you wish to download this for personal use, an empty SQLite database is included.